aneisch/cellular_message_relay/README.md

 # GSM Message Relay container
 <a href="https://www.buymeacoffee.com/aneisch" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-black.png" width="150px" height="35px" alt="Buy Me A Coffee" style="height: 35px !important;width: 150px !important;" ></a><br>

 Acts as a message gateway for cellular modems (see branches for different models).
 Accepts messages via POST and interacts with the modem to attempt to send over network to Hologram messaging API.
+Use something like https://github.com/aneisch/cellular_bridge or a CloudFlare Worker to bridge the connection to your messaging platform.

 ## Usage
 To transmit a message: